 Moreover, this workout program will help you get into shape.
 You won’t be obsessed with your weight.
-It is a condition which can lead to depression.
-The results of the training sessions are instant, and you will feel better, slimmer, which will stop all the negative thoughts regarding your weight.
+It is a condition that can lead to depression.
+The results of the training sessions are instant, and you will feel better, and slimmer, which will stop all the negative thoughts regarding your weight.

 During the CrossFit Games, we have seen the astonishing performance of all participants.
 It wouldn’t be possible if their overall, both physical and mental health weren’t right.
 The years of practice are behind that.
 You can be one of them if you wish, but first, you need to take up CrossFit, Let’s now look at some of the highlights or better to say special moments of 2016 competition.

 The trail Run even was certainly impressive.
 The task was to run a distance of 7 km.
-The path led through the dusty mountains, and wooded ravines and only the best ones were fit enough for it.
+The path led through the dusty mountains, and wooded ravines, and only the best ones were fit enough for it.
 The participants were both men and women.
 One of the women proved exceptionally fit as she finished this challenge third in general and first among women.

 CrossFit Games 2016 Trail Run